Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Introduction

 \section{Introduction}

-The main goal of the heavy-ion collisions at ultra-relativistic energies is to explore the deconfined state of strongly-interacting matter created at high energy density and temperature, known as the quark-gluon plasma (QGP)\cite{Shuryak:1978ij,Shuryak:1980tp}.
-One of the important observables to investigate the transport properties of the QGP is the anisotropic flow\cite{Ollitrault:1992bk,Voloshin:2009fd}, which is quantified by the flow harmonic coefficients $v_{n}$ obtained from the Fourier expansion of the azimuthal distribution of produced particles\cite{Voloshin:1994mz,Poskanzer:1998yz}, as
+The main goal of heavy-ion collisions at ultrarelativistic energies is to explore the deconfined state of strongly interacting matter created at a high energy density and temperature, known as the gluon plasma (QGP)~\cite{Shuryak:1978ij,Shuryak:1980tp}.
+An important observation for investigating the transport properties of the QGP is anisotropic flow~\cite{Ollitrault:1992bk,Voloshin:2009fd}, which is quantified by the flow harmonic coefficients $v_{n}$ obtained from the Fourier expansion of the azimuthal distribution of the produced particles~\cite{Voloshin:1994mz,Poskanzer:1998yz}:

-where $\varphi$ is the azimuthal angle of the final-state particle angle and $\Psi_{n}$ is the symmetry-plane angle in the collision for the $n$-th harmonic\cite{Alver:2010gr,Alver:2010dn}.
-The second order coefficient, $v_{2}$, referred to elliptic flow, is derived from the initial state spatial anisotropy of the almond-shaped collision overlap region being propagated to the final state momentum space.
-The magnitude of elliptic flow is sensitive to the fundamental transport properties of the fireball, such as the temperature dependent equation of state and the ratio of shear viscosity to entropy density ($\eta/s$)\cite{Qin:2010pf,Teaney:2010vd}.
+where $\varphi$ is the azimuthal angle of the final-state particle angle and $\Psi_{n}$ is the symmetry plane angle in the collision for the $n$-th harmonic~\cite{Alver:2010gr,Alver:2010dn}.
+The second-order coefficient $v_{2}$, referred to as the elliptic flow, is derived from the initial state spatial anisotropy of the almond-shaped collision overlap region that is propagated to the final state momentum space.
+The magnitude of the elliptic flow is sensitive to the fundamental transport properties of the fireball, such as the temperature-dependent equation of state and the ratio of shear viscosity to entropy density ($\eta/s$)~\cite{Qin:2010pf,Teaney:2010vd}.